jirahandler/ftag-r21-legacy/README.md

 #source setup.sh

 ```
-Once the setup is done, you are now in the `run/
+Once the setup is done, you are now in the `run/` directory

 Every time (except the first time which you just clone this package) you need to setup the ackage in the `run/` directory by doing:

 ```
 source memo
 ```